junheah/Osu-Songs-Auto-Backup-Restore-Utility/README.md

 currently working on gui on staging branch

-master is not working atm ( code has been modified and not tested )
+master is not verified atm ( code has been modified and not tested )

-release 0.0.1 and 0.0.2 has major flaws and does not work properly ( needs a very simple fix but im just working on gui )
+release 0.0.1 and 0.0.2 has major flaws